 This tool is easy to deploy, completely free, and more importantly, has an active community of over 100,000 testers who have created useful guides and tutorials.
 This wealth of knowledge alone makes learning Katalon Studio effortless.

-Leveraging on Appium and Selenium frameworks, Katalon Studio can integrate with a variety of other tools, such as Slack, qTest, Git, JIRA, and more.
+Leveraging Appium and Selenium frameworks, Katalon Studio can integrate with a variety of other tools, such as Slack, qTest, Git, JIRA, and more.
 But what makes it stand out is that it supports both non-programmers and experienced programmers.

 5. Telerik Test Studio

-Test Studio is a comprehensive software testing solution that is well suited for performance, load, GUI, and API testing.
+Test Studio is a comprehensive software testing solution that is well-suited for performance, load, GUI, and API testing.
 Besides manual testing capabilities, it offers robust functional exploratory testing, UI testing, load testing, mobile testing, performance testing, and testing in Visual Studio.

-Its main features include support for coding languages like VB.NET and C#, point-and-click test recorder, continuous integration with source control, and central object repository.
+Its main features include support for coding languages like VB.NET and C#, a point-and-click test recorder, continuous integration with source control, and a central object repository.
 On top of this, the tool offers a variety of compatibilities, including: